abderrahimlouay/My_Bash_Scripts_lib/README.md

 ### 3. Run a Script

-Use `./` to run the script from your terminal:
+Use `./` to run the script:

 ```bash
 ./script-name.sh
 ```

-If the script requires elevated privileges (e.g. installing packages), run it with `sudo`:
+If the script requires elevated privileges (e.g., installing packages), run it with `sudo`:

 ```bash
 sudo ./script-name.sh